felixdagnon/Deploying-Serverless-Application-with-AWS-SAM-/README.md

 The pacckage is downloaded in SAM repo of Cloud9

-This packaged-lambda.yml is not the same as lambda-sam.yml
+This packaged-lambda.yml is not the same as lambda-sam.yml.
+It take the code from local directory and put it in s3 bucket.

 lambda-sam.ym